jgnewman/lyriql/README.md

 # HarkerQL

-### TODO
-- [ ] Finish writing this readme (don't forget authentication)

 HarkerQL is an alternative to GraphQL designed to make nested data processing easier and more intuitive.

 In terms of usage it is very similar to GraphQL but it also contains a few key differences.

-> This readme assumes you have never used GraphQL before and does not make comparisons between HarkerQL and GraphQL.
+This readme assumes you have never used GraphQL before and does not make comparisons between HarkerQL and GraphQL.

 ## How it works